While we can’t prepare for everything and prevent bad times, we can turn them into better bad times with a bit of work and mindset shift.

 Better Bad Times

-At first glance, it sounds like a copout or give-up.
+At first glance, it sounds like a cop-out or give-up.
 Think of lawn care, though.
-We don’t have to go all Bob Vela on the yard.
-We can just mow, water and fertilize.
+You don’t have to go all Bob Vela on your lawn.
+You simply need to mow, water, and fertilize.

 Let’s not neglect the good by worrying about the bad.